aces/Loris-MRI/docs/04-Scripts.md

 **A script has been created in order to perform a safe deletion of an upload.
 Please, see section 4.4 for instructions on how to use the script.**

-For backing up, re-labelling and re-loading MRI datasets with QC information, see [Beta Tutorial](https://github.com/aces/Loris/wiki/Reloading-MRI-data-for-mislabelled-session)
+For backing up, re-labeling and re-loading MRI datasets with QC information, see [Beta Tutorial](https://github.com/aces/Loris/wiki/Reloading-MRI-data-for-mislabelled-session)

 ### 4.3.3 Multiple scanner datasets per session